Jamie Caulley

 OverviewAI-generated summary

-Jamie Caulley's research focuses on falls prevention strategies for older adults, particularly within outpatient rehabilitation settings.
-Caulley has investigated the implementation and outcomes of the STEADI (Stopping Elderly Accidents, Deaths, and Injuries) program, evaluating its effectiveness using the RE-AIM framework.
-Recent work has explored demographic comparisons of self-reported fall risk factors among older adults attending these clinics and the determinants influencing the adoption of adapted versions of the STEADI program within large healthcare systems.
+Jamie Caulley's research focuses on falls prevention among older adults, particularly within outpatient rehabilitation settings.
+Caulley has investigated the implementation of fall prevention strategies, such as the STEADI program, and evaluated their outcomes using frameworks like RE-AIM.
+Their work has explored demographic comparisons of self-reported fall risk factors and the determinants influencing the adoption of adapted fall prevention protocols in large healthcare systems.

 Metrics